Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 # Requirements
 ### Software:
 Make sure you have the following software installed:
-- QGIS QGIS (We used Version 3.24.1; but this is not required) Download/Installation click here https://qgis.org/de/site/forusers/download.html
+- QGIS (We used Version 3.24.1; but this is not required) Download/Installation click here https://qgis.org/de/site/forusers/download.html and follow the instructions.

 ### Other Requirements: